Find Affordable College Courses

 Chicago, IL

-The in-demand undergraduate certificate programs at Coyne College helped the school earn the #5 place on this year’s ranking of the most popular allied health and medical assisting services schools in Illinois.
-Coyne American Institute is a fairly small private for-profit school located in the city of Chicago.
+A rank of #5 on this year’s list means Coyne College is a great place for allied health and medical assisting services students working on their undergraduate certificate.
+Coyne American Institute is a small private for-profit school located in the city of Chicago.

 About 84% of the students majoring in medical assisting at the school are women while 16% are male.